-- 1. Hazing can generally be defined as any action or situation created by a member of the university community against another member of the university community that is negligent or reckless in nature, humiliating, degrading, endangers an individual, or unreasonably interferes with scholastic or employment activities.
+1. Hazing can generally be defined as any action or situation created by a member of the university community against another member of the university community that is negligent or reckless in nature, humiliating, degrading, endangers an individual, or unreasonably interferes with scholastic or employment activities.
 This action or situation may or may not be initiated for the sole purpose of affiliation or required as a condition or retention of membership into a group or organization.
-Actions and situations that may constitute hazing could include, but are not limited to, the following: - Requiring the consumption of excessive amounts of alcohol or participation in drinking games - Forcing others to sing, wear apparel which causes indecent exposure or would not be reasonable, or perform other embarrassing acts in public or private settings - Deprivation of sleep or food for an extended period of time or the creation of unnecessary fatigue - Compelling someone to engage in or watch sexual acts with others - Requiring periods of silence - Conducting any type of "hell week" activities - Requiring the carrying of items such as manuals, paddles, etc. - Requiring calisthenics such as sit-ups, push-ups, etc. - Forcing or coercing someone to consume foods, drinks, alcohol, or drugs - Completing tasks in order to obtain signatures - Phone duty - Paddling or striking in any manner - Marking or branding - Physical and mental harassment, including pushing, cursing, or yelling - Staging any form of a "line-up" - Preventing or restricting class or other activity attendance - Preventing personal hygiene - Unreasonable exposure to the weather - Keeping the date of initiation or formal affiliation into the group a secret - Work parties or clean-up for new members only - Scavenger or treasure hunts - Blindfolding - Personal servitude - Kidnapping or abandonment - Expectation of participation in activities that are illegal or in violation of university policy
+Actions and situations that may constitute hazing could include, but are not limited to, the following:

+- Requiring the consumption of excessive amounts of alcohol or participation in drinking games - Forcing others to sing, wear apparel which causes indecent exposure or would not be reasonable, or perform other embarrassing acts in public or private settings - Deprivation of sleep or food for an extended period of time or the creation of unnecessary fatigue - Compelling someone to engage in or watch sexual acts with others - Requiring periods of silence - Conducting any type of "hell week" activities - Requiring the carrying of items such as manuals, paddles, etc. - Requiring calisthenics such as sit-ups, push-ups, etc. - Forcing or coercing someone to consume foods, drinks, alcohol, or drugs - Completing tasks in order to obtain signatures - Phone duty - Paddling or striking in any manner - Marking or branding - Physical and mental harassment, including pushing, cursing, or yelling - Staging any form of a "line-up" - Preventing or restricting class or other activity attendance - Preventing personal hygiene - Unreasonable exposure to the weather - Keeping the date of initiation or formal affiliation into the group a secret - Work parties or clean-up for new members only - Scavenger or treasure hunts - Blindfolding - Personal servitude - Kidnapping or abandonment - Expectation of participation in activities that are illegal or in violation of university policy

 - 2. Hazing may occur regardless of the individual's willingness to participate in the activity or be found present in a situation. - 3.
-Members of the university community include faculty, staff, students, Registered Student Organizations, official university groups, alumni, visitors, vendors, and invitees on campus. - 4.A Registered Student Organization is defined as individual students and student groups who meet the general requirements and have completed the registration procedures as outlined in the Student Handbook.
-Official university groups are defined as a number of persons who are associated with the university and each other, but who have not registered, or are not required to register as a Registered Student Organization, i.e. athletic teams, musical or theatrical ensembles, band, choir, cheerleaders, dance team, academic or administrative units, etc. - 5.A university official for the purposes of reporting hazing activity includes the following: - Amy N. Pennington, Dean of Students, apennington@atu.edu, 479-968-0407 - Megan Edmonds, Coordinator of Greek Life, medmonds@atu.edu, 479-964-0828 - Aubrey Holt, Director of Campus Life, aholt7@atu.edu, 479-968-0276 - Steve Mullins, Athletic Director, smullins@atu.edu, 479-968-0345 - Joshua McMillian, Chief of Public Safety, jmcmillian1@atu.edu, 479-968-0222 - 6.
+Members of the university community include faculty, staff, students, Registered Student Organizations, official university groups, alumni, visitors, vendors, and invitees on campus. - 4.
+A Registered Student Organization is defined as individual students and student groups who meet the general requirements and have completed the registration procedures as outlined in the Student Handbook.
+Official university groups are defined as a number of persons who are associated with the university and each other, but who have not registered, or are not required to register as a Registered Student Organization, i.e. athletic teams, musical or theatrical ensembles, band, choir, cheerleaders, dance team, academic or administrative units, etc. - 5.
+A university official for the purposes of reporting hazing activity includes the following: - Amy N. Pennington, Associate Vice President for Student Affairs/Dean of Students & Title IX Coordinator, apennington@atu.edu, 479-968-0407 - Thomas Strahan, Coordinator of Fraternity and Sorority Life, qstrahan@atu.edu, 479-964-0583 - Joshua McMillian, Chief of Public Safety, jmcmillian1@atu.edu, 479-968-0222 - Kevin Solomon, Associate Dean for Campus Life, ksolomon@atu.edu, 479-356-2157 - Abby Davis, Interim Athletic Director, adavis@atu.edu, 479-356-2033 - 6.
 This policy applies to behavior that occurs on the university property.
 It may also apply to off-campus behavior if the activity is sponsored, conducted, authorized, or recognized by the university, a Registered Student Organization, or an official university group.
 For additional information regarding when a Registered Student Organization can generally be held responsible for violations of the Student Code of Conduct, please see Article III, Section B, 1 in the Student Handbook.

-Arkansas Tech University

-OFFICIAL POLICY ON HAZING
+Arkansas Tech University OFFICIAL POLICY ON HAZING